 Drawing a random sample of size n from the empirical distribution, a bootstrap sample of size n covers approximately 2/3 of the observations of the learning sample.
-The observations which are not in the bootstrap sample are called out-of-bag sample and may be used for estimating the misclassification error or for improved class probability estimates, see Breiman (1996a,b).
+The observations which are not in the bootstrap sample are called the out-of-bag sample and may be used for estimating the misclassification error or for improving class probability estimates, see Breiman (1996a,b).

 In our framework, the out-of-bag sample is used to train C^1, \ldots, C^K .
-Each of those classifiers can be used to compute a J - 1 dimensional transformation of the observations in the bootstrap sample: the values of a linear discriminant function or estimated conditional class probabilities.

-The combination is performed as follows:
+Each of these classifiers can be used to compute a J-1 dimensional transformation of the observations in the bootstrap sample: the values of a linear discriminant function or estimated conditional class probabilities.
+These transformations are used as additional predictor variables offered to a classification tree in each bootstrap sample: The trees are able to search for splits in the original variables as well as in transformations of them.
+This combination is performed as follows:

-- a) Draw a random sample \mathcal{L}n^ with replacement from \mathcal{L}n . - b) Train all classifiers C^1, \ldots, C^K using the out-of-bag observations $\mathcal{L}n \setminus \mathcal{L}n^$ only.

-c) Compute the estimated conditional class probabilities (or alternatively the values of the linear discriminant functions for LDA or predicted classes) for all observations in the bootstrap sample \mathcal{L}n^ and construct a classification tree based on all original variables as well as the estimated conditional class probabilities of C^1, \ldots, C^K .
+- a) Draw a random sample \mathcal{L}n^ with replacement from \mathcal{L}n . - b) Train all classifiers C^1, \ldots, C^K using the out-of-bag observations $\mathcal{L}n \setminus \mathcal{L}n^$ only. - c) Compute the estimated conditional class probabilities (or alternatively the values of the linear discriminant functions for LDA or predicted classes) for all observations in the bootstrap sample \mathcal{L}n^ and construct a classification tree based on all original variables as well as the estimated conditional class probabilities of C^1, \ldots, C^K .

-Repeat the procedure B times and classify a new observation x by majority voting using the predictions of all B trees.
+Repeat the procedure B times and classify a new observation \mathbf{x} by majority voting using the predictions of all B trees.
 Because the outcomes of C^1, \ldots, C^K are "bundled" by the classification trees, the procedure is called "bundling".